SMI/SmiServices/.azure-pipelines/README.md

 ## Caches

 The [Cache](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/caching?view=azure-devops) task is used in multiple cases to speed-up the build by re-using previously built/downloaded assets.
 These are restored based on the `key` value, which can contain references to files which are hashed to generate the final key.

-## TODO

--   Migrate coverage to here (ideally from the Linux build)
--   Add an auto-update pipeline for the docker-lock files